IBM/MAX-Object-Detector/training/README.md

 ### Train the Model Using Watson Machine Learning

-The `train_max_model` script verifies your configuration settings, packages the model training code, uploads it to Watson Machine Learning, launches the training run, monitors the training run, and downloads the trained model artifacts.
+The `train_max_model.py` script verifies your configuration settings, packages the model training code, uploads it to Watson Machine Learning, launches the training run, monitors the training run, and downloads the trained model artifacts.

 Complete the following steps in the terminal window where the earlier mentioned environment variables are defined.